PriyanK7n/PriyanK7n.github.io/_posts/2021-01-20-Covify-GUI.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Heatmaps">Heatmaps<a class="anchor-link" href="#Heatmaps"> </a></h1><p><img src="/fastblogs/images/copied_from_nb/my_icons/hmap.png" alt=""></p>
-<p><code>This is a heat map of the image showcasing which activations or parts of the image led the model
+<p><code>This is a heat map for the image showcasing which activations or parts of the image led the model
-to predict wether the person is covid or not</code></p>
+to predict certain decisions on wether the person is covid or not.</code></p>

 </div>
 </div>